elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

   ]
 ```

-Here is a refactor that that doesn't:
+Here is a refactor that doesn't:

 ```
 import Html